 "I love it, I can get up in the morning, have a coffee and talk to my therapist."

-I'm not the only one thinking this but we all know that with online therapy as a client if you don't feel like having a shower, just throw on a top (please) and you're ready.
+I'm not the only one thinking this -we all know - that with online therapy, if you don't feel like having a shower, just throw on a top (please) and you're ready.
 Let's be real here!

 “I don’t see the need to be face to face with a counsellor – online works for me.”

 “Working from home and online communication with people has showed me that online counselling or therapy works too.”

 “I am still limiting my interactions with people due to risk of infection.”

 “I don’t want to be in a therapist’s office - due to a risk of infection, no matter how small the risk.”

 How to Make Online Therapy Work for You:

 Make sure you have a private space to talk without interruption.
 As a therapist I understand that this can difficult.
 Clients have spoken with me on occasion from their cars, not ideal but it has been necessary.